 For information regarding time off, please see our policies page.

 Staff will have access to the internet and their email accounts via computers in the “Counselor Shack”.
 There are also staff phones available for long-distance calls, but they require a calling card or collect call to the receiving party.
 Cell phones are permitted but may only be used on time-off away from the campers.
 Due to the location of Kamp Kohut, some cell phones do not get very good reception, if any.
 Make sure to check with your wireless provider!
 You are welcome to bring a laptop, though use is not permitted in the camper cabins and we do not have wireless connections.

 The Staff arrival and departure dates are much different from the campers dates, as we have many different training and orientation sessions for various groups of instructors and key staff.
 We also allow a couple of days at the end of camp to close things down after the kids leave.
 Your official arrival and departure dates will be listed on your contract.

-- June 1st – Area Directors, Executive & Head Chefs, Nurse, Office Staff
+- May 31st – Area Directors, Executive & Head Chef, Nurses, Office Staff

 Salary & Benefits

 Salaries for summer counselors and support staff range from $1700 to $3500 (plus travel allowance, room, board, laundry, certification bonuses, free certification classes, college credit, internship opportunities, and more).

 - Making a difference in the life of a child

 - Low-cost health insurance

 - Internships and college credit